Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

-The results can be found in Table~\ref{tab:cnn_trans_separate}, where sparsity is calculated for the overall model, as well as separately for the CNN and Transformer layers.
+The results are reported in Table~\ref{tab:cnn_trans_separate}, where sparsity is computed for the overall model as well as separately for the CNN and Transformer layers.

-Compared to pruning based on overall parameters, the separate strategy removes parameters from CNN and Transformer in a more balanced way.
-However, this does not lead to any clear advantage.
-For WavLM Base+, the separately pruned model results in a higher MAC count.
-For WavLM Large, although fewer CNN parameters and MACs are retained, the inference speed on a single GPU remains unchanged.
-Moreover, this separate pruning strategy leads to worse overall performance.
-These observations suggest that the original overall pruning strategy is more effective at preserving model performance.
-In contrast, the handcrafted separate approach may be overly aggressive in pruning CNN components in the Large model.
-Unless otherwise specified, we adopt the overall pruning strategy in all subsequent experiments.
+Compared with pruning based on overall parameter sparsity, the separate constraint removes parameters from CNN and Transformer layers more evenly but provides no clear advantage.
+For WavLM Base+, it even results in a higher MAC count.
+For WavLM Large, although fewer CNN parameters and MACs are retained, the inference speed on a single GPU remains unchanged and the overall performance degrades.
+These results indicate that the original overall pruning is more effective at preserving model performance.
+We therefore adopt the overall pruning strategy in subsequent experiments.